λ-calculus and LISP

 the

-• with the use of a single element and an empty list to store false.
-In that case, the list view has a shorter record, but work a little harder than in the first case;
+- with the use of a single element and an empty list to store false.
+In that case, the list view has a shorter record, but work a little harder than in the first case; the

 We will choose the first option because it is the most visible.
 To output list items, use the Lisp function 'display' that displays its argument to the terminal.
 Additionally, we define an output function for numbers and sticks.
 Recall that each element of the list is another pair where the first element is True if the list is empty and False if it contains a significant element.
 Rewrite: